arangodb/docs/drivers/spark-connector-new.md

 ## Setup

-To import ArangoDB Spark Datasource in a maven project:
+To import ArangoDB Datasource for Apache Spark in a maven project:

 ```xml
   <dependencies>